|Index to this page

 Although a case of the flu elicits a strong immune response against the strain that caused it, the speed with which new strains arise by antigenic drift soon leaves one susceptible to a new infection.
 Immunization with flu vaccines has proved moderately helpful in reducing the size and severity of new epidemics.Some vaccines incorporate inactivated virus particles; others use the purified hemagglutinin and neuraminidase.
 Both types incorporate antigens from the major strains in circulation, currently:

 Because of antigenic drift, the strains used must be changed periodically as new strains emerge that are no longer controlled by people's residual immunity.The process:

 The whole process can take up to six months.
-A promising way to speed things up is described below.
+Two promising ways to speed things up are described below.